ibm-cloud-docs/satellite/link-cloud-create.md

     ```
     {: pre}

-### Setting up source lists to limit access to endpoints
+### Setting up access control lists to limit access to endpoints
 {: #link-sources}

-Control which clients can access destination resources by creating a source list for an endpoint.
+Control which clients can access destination resources by creating an access control list for an endpoint.
 {: shortdesc}

 If no sources are configured, any client can use an endpoint to connect to the destination resource.
 For example, for a location endpoint, any client that is connected to the {{site.data.keyword.cloud_notm}} private network can use the endpoint to connect to the destination resource that runs in your {{site.data.keyword.satelliteshort}} location.
 You can restrict access to your destination resource by adding only the IP addresses or subnet CIDRs of specific clients to the endpoint's source list.